Yubico/yubikit-ios/README.md

 ## Integrate the library

-YubiKit SDK is available as a library and can be added to any new or existing iOS Xcode project through Cocoapods or manual setup.
+YubiKit SDK is available as a library and can be added to any new or existing iOS Xcode project through SPM, Cocoapods, or manual setup.

+**[SPM]**

+The YubiKit SDK for iOS is availble Swift Package Manger (SPM).
+SPM is a dependency manager built into recent versions of Xcode.
+Go [here](https://swift.org/package-manager/) to learn more.

+1. Open Xcode and click "File" -> "Swift Packages" -> "Add Package Dependency..."

+2. Paste the following URL: https://github.com/Yubico/yubikit-ios

+3. Click "Next" -> "Next" -> "Finish"

 **[Cocoapods Setup]**